The Best Simple Worcestershire Sauce Substitutes

 The only reason I haven’t included them higher on the list is most people don’t have a bottle in their pantry.

-A few finely chopped anchovies added to your bolognese or caesar salad dressing can add the savoury saltiness and depth of flavour you’re looking for.
+A few finely chopped anchovies or anchovy paste added to your bolognese or caesar salad dressing can add the savory saltiness and depth of flavor you’re looking for.

 It wouldn’t be my first option.
 Especially in simple dishes like Welsh Rarebit.